software-mansion/react-native-reanimated/README.md

 ## `Animated.Code`

 Oparations with nodes do not have to be strictly related with view.
-It could be also executed in independent was with `Animated.Code`, which behaves like View but do not render anything.
+It could be also executed in independent way with `Animated.Code`, which behaves like View but do not render anything.
 Nodes to be executed could be passed via `exec` prop or as render prop:
+Consider that `Animated.Code` could be changes only via `render`.
+It's not possible to manage it with props or state.

 ```js
 <Animated.Code>